-Fujifilm X-M1 versus Fujifilm X30
+Fujifilm X-M1 vs X30

-The Fujifilm X-M1 and the Fujifilm X30 are two digital cameras that were officially introduced, respectively, in June 2013 and August 2014.
+The Fujifilm X-M1 and the Fujifilm X30 are two digital cameras that were revealed to the public, respectively, in June 2013 and August 2014.
 The X-M1 is a mirrorless interchangeable lens camera, while the X30 is a fixed lens compact.
 The cameras are based on an APS-C (X-M1) and a 2/3 (X30) sensor.
-The X-M1 has a resolution of 16 megapixel, whereas the X30 provides 12 MP.
+The X-M1 has a resolution of 16 megapixels, whereas the X30 provides 12 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X30 is notably larger (9 percent) than the Fujifilm X-M1.
 In this context, it is worth noting that neither the X-M1 nor the X30 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X30 has a lens built in, whereas the X-M1 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the X-M1 and their specifications in the Fujinon X Lens Catalog.